-It’s not your grandfather’s Internal Revenue Service (IRS) anymore.
-Gone are the days of pencils and paper tax forms, and scribbling math equations on a notepad.
-Calculators may not even be necessary at this point.
-Numerous companies stand by with software and apps that are designed to make tax time as painless as possible.
+It’s not your grandfather’s Internal Revenue Service anymore.
+Gone are the days of pencils and paper tax forms and scribbling math equations on a notepad.
+Numerous companies are standing by with software and apps that are designed to make tax time as painless as possible.
 Credit Karma Tax is one of them.

-Using Credit Karma Tax is as easy as accessing the website, but you do have to sign up with Credit Karma to prepare and file your return.
-Nothing new here.
-It’s similar to setting up an account with any provider you use.
+Using Credit Karma Tax is as easy as accessing the website, but you do have to sign up with Credit Karma first to prepare and file your return.
+It’s similar to setting up an account with any internet provider you might use.
 But you get a lot of extras from Credit Karma when you sign up, including credit monitoring, access to your credit scores, and two out of the three credit reports available from the major credit reporting agencies—all for free.
-You don’t even need a laptop to pull it off.

-“Credit Karma Tax built a mobile-first tax filing experience,” Christina Taylor, head of Operations at Credit Karma Tax, told The Balance via email.
+“Credit Karma Tax built a mobile-first tax filing experience,” Christina Taylor, head of operations at Credit Karma Tax, told The Balance.
 “Credit Karma members can file their taxes from start to finish directly from their smartphones—no matter how complex their tax situation.”

 You’ll be asked to verify your identity via text or phone, and you’ll have to set yourself up with two-factor authentication to access your information on subsequent visits.
 It might sound like a pain, but these security steps are important in preventing others from accessing your private information.

-The program can lift certain information from your previous year’s return if you use it again in subsequent years, and you can e-file your return when you’re done.
+The program can access certain information from your previous year’s return if you use it again in subsequent years, and you can e-file your return when you’re done.

-You also have the option of printing out a copy and snail-mailing it to the IRS.
-Credit Karma Tax will keep it safe for you when you’re done—it will still be accessible by you on the site after filing.
+You can e-file your return, or you have the option of printing out a copy and snail-mailing it to the IRS.
+Credit Karma Tax will keep it safe for you when you’re done—your return will still be accessible by you on the site after filing.

 Pros and Cons of Credit Karma Tax

-One nice feature for tax novices is that they can reach out to Credit Karma Tax via email or chat system for explanations regarding tax provisions and technical help with the site right from the app or program.
-However, you can’t expect to get actual tax advice—only a bona fide tax professional can give you that.
+One nice feature for tax novices is that they can reach out to Credit Karma Tax via email or its chat system for explanations regarding tax provisions and technical help with the site, right from the app or program.
+They can’t expect to get actual tax advice, however—only a bona fide tax professional can give you that.

-Credit Karma Tax is an Authorized IRS E-file Provider with dedicated on-site data security personnel in place.
-Your data is encrypted as you send it over to their site.
+Credit Karma Tax is an authorized IRS e-file provider with dedicated on-site data security personnel in place.
+Your data is encrypted as you send it over to the site.

 “If the IRS and/or applicable state tax authority imposes penalties and/or interest on a member due to a Credit Karma Tax calculation error, we’ll reimburse them for penalties and interest up to $1,000 in the form of gift cards,” Taylor said.

-And while you can file a state return with your federal return, you can’t file one without filing a federal return, too.
+And while you can file a state return with your federal return, you can’t file one without also filing a federal return.

 Who Should Use Credit Karma Tax?

 Credit Karma Tax has all the bases covered for the average taxpayer.
-In fact, it supports 95% of Americans’ tax filing scenarios, according to Taylor, the program's head of operations.
+It supports 95% of Americans’ tax filing scenarios, according to Taylor.

-That said, you can’t file more than one state return.
-You can’t file a part-year state return, either, or a nonresident state return.
+You can’t file more than one state return, and you can’t file a part-year state return or a nonresident state return, either.
 Credit Karma Tax isn’t set up to accommodate foreign earned income, Schedule K-1 for estates and trusts, nonresident alien returns, or state filings in community property states when spouses opt to file separate returns.

 Filing separate returns when you live in a community property state involves divvying up income and deductions that technically belong equally to both spouses under the law.
 There are nine community property states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.

 Credit Karma Tax certainly isn’t your only option.
-Numerous software providers offer tax programs, although not necessarily for free.
+Numerous software providers offer tax programs and applications, although not all are necessarily for free.

 “The FFA only allows membership to companies that offer free services ‘to not less than 10% and not more than 50% of the individual taxpayer population,’” Taylor said.
 “Credit Karma offers 100% free services to 100% of its members, and thus is unable to join.”

-Whatever you do, consider all of your options before tax season to ensure your return is filed on time and for a price that fits your budget.
+Consider all of your options before tax season to ensure that your return is filed on time and for a price that fits your budget.